Vantage Point (film): Plot

-In Salamanca, Spain, an assassination attempt on U.S. President Henry Ashton unfolds from several different vantage points.
+In Salamanca, Spain, an assassination attempt on U.S. President Henry Ashton (William Hurt) unfolds from several different vantage points.

 GNN producer Rex Brooks directs news coverage from a mobile television studio as the president arrives to a ceremony at the city's Plaza Mayor, for the start of an international summit against terrorism.
 The mayor of Salamanca introduces the President, who is shot twice as he reaches the podium, soon followed by an explosion outside the plaza.
 Moments later, a secondary explosion at the podium kills and injures numerous people.

-Before the President takes the stage, Secret Service agent Thomas Barnes notices a curtain fluttering in an allegedly vacated building, and observes American tourist Howard Lewis filming the audience.
+Before the President takes the stage, Secret Service agent Thomas Barnes (Dennis Quaid) notices a curtain fluttering in a supposedly vacated building, and observes American tourist Howard Lewis filming the audience.
 After the President is shot, Barnes tackles a man named Enrique rushing to the podium.
 Following the second explosion, Barnes barges into the GNN studio to view their footage.
 He receives a call from another Secret Service agent, who reports he is pursuing the suspected assassin; Barnes is then startled by an image from GNN's live feed.

-Enrique, a Spanish police officer guarding the Mayor, overhears his girlfriend Veronica being embraced by a stranger and plan to meet later under an overpass.
+Enrique (Eduardo Noriega), a Spanish police officer guarding the Mayor, overhears his girlfriend Veronica being embraced by a stranger and plan to meet later under an overpass.
 Enrique confronts Veronica, who assures him of her love as he hands her a bag.
 When the President is shot, Enrique rushes to protect the Mayor but is tackled by Barnes.
 Enrique witnesses Veronica toss the bag under the podium, causing the second explosion.
 Escaping the Secret Service, Enrique confronts an unseen individual at the overpass.

 In the crowd, Howard Lewis chats with a man called Sam, while a little girl named Anna bumps into him.
-Lewis notices Barnes looking at the nearby window, and films him with his camcorder.
-Following the explosion at the podium, Lewis chases Enrique and the pursuing Secret Service agents.
-At the overpass, Lewis views the agents from afar shooting at Enrique as he greets an individual in a police uniform under the overpass.
+Howard notices Barnes looking at the nearby window, and films him with his camcorder.
+Following the explosion at the podium, Howard chases Enrique and the pursuing Secret Service agents.
+At the overpass, Howard views the agents from afar shooting at Enrique as he greets an individual in a police uniform under the overpass.
 Wounded, Enrique falls to the ground.
-As a speeding ambulance is about to hit Anna, Lewis runs into the road after her.
+As a speeding ambulance is about to hit Anna, Howard runs into the road after her.